 Holiday (Absence) from the Centre

-If you request for your child to have a Holiday Absence from the centre, you are required to give two weeks’ notice in writing to the Nominated Supervisor via a letter or by filling out the Holiday Folder located on the front counter or in the Nominated Supervisor’s office.
-If this required notice is provided by the parent/guardian and is approved, the Nominated Supervisor will apply a 50% discount to the parent’s daily Gap fee.
+If you request for your child to have a Holiday Absence from the centre, you are required to give two weeks’ notice in writing to the Centre Director via a letter, email or by filling out the Holiday Folder located on the front counter or in the Centre Director’s office.
+If this required notice is provided by the parent/guardian and is approved, the Centre Director will apply the centres reduced holiday daily fee.

-Please note that families are only entitled to take Holidays at the discounted rate (50% of the gap fee) as per the below table per calendar year:
+Please note that families are only entitled to take Holidays at the reduced full fee rate as per the below table per calendar year:

 Who can collect my child?